Turkish involvement in the Syrian civil war: Targeting of Kurds and alleged collusion with Syrian extremists

 In early 2016, the King of Jordan, Abdullah, said that the Turkish president "believes in a radical Islamic solution to the problems in the region" and the "fact that terrorists are going to Europe is part of Turkish policy, and Turkey keeps getting a slap on the hand, but they get off the hook".

 In September 2014, Egypt's foreign ministry under President Sisi said the Turkish president was being a supporter of terrorists who seek to "provoke chaos" in the Middle East.

 In 2014, Cypriot Foreign Minister Ioannis Kasoulidis, questioned Turkey's determination to fight ISIS.
 In 2015, Greek Cypriot Intelligence Agency chief said that people in the Turkish Republic of Northern Cyprus could be helping members of the ISIL militant group travel between Europe and Syria.
 He added that the Greek Cypriot Intelligence Agency had received intelligence of a group of ISIL sympathizers who were traveling to the Greek Cypriot-controlled south of the island and had blocked their entry before sending them back.

-In a 2015 interview on Russian state media, Eren Erdem, member of the main opposition at Turkey, CHP, said the Turkish Government was failing to investigate Turkish supply routes used to provide ISIL with toxic Sarin gas ingredients.
-Because of this statement, he faces treason charges in Turkey.
 The CHP's Kemal Kılıçdaroğlu warned the Turkish government not to provide money and training to terror groups.
 He said, "It isn't right for armed groups to be trained on Turkish soil.
 You bring foreign fighters to Turkey, put money in their pockets, guns in their hands, and you ask them to kill Muslims in Syria.
 We told them to stop helping ISIS."
 He also said after the 2015 Ankara bombings that the Turkish Government is "protecting" the ISIL and that "the police department knows all", "the only reason for not having security measures taken or for not having them [suspects] detained is the absence of an instruction from the political authority to fulfill whatever was required.
 That's to say, its [the political authority's] protection of ISIL."

 A Russian anti-drug chief said that ISIS is using Turkey for trafficking heroin to Europe.
 He, also, said that ISIS makes about $1 billion from Afghan heroin trade.

 Syria's president Bashar al-Assad during an interview at 2015 mentioned that military and logistic support from Turkey was the key factor in ISIL takeover of Idlib (2015 Idlib offensive), he also blamed Turkey for the failure of a humanitarian ceasefire plan in Aleppo.
 He said that: "The Turks told the factions – the terrorists that they support and they supervise – to refuse to cooperate with de Mistura".